Raos2806/SoftwareEngineering/README.md

 # SoftwareEngineering
 Software Engineering Projekt
-Welcome to the GitHub page of our Software Engineering
+Welcome to the GitHub page of our Software Engineering project with the name UltimateRecipeHunter.